Tropical Sage

-Also known as Scarlet Sage, Tropical Sage, Blood Sage, Red Sage, Indian Fire
+Also known as Scarlet Sage, Blood Sage, Red Sage, Indian Fire, not to be confused with Salvia splendens, which shares many of these common names.

-Scarlet sage is a plant in the mint family (Lamiaceae) originally from Mexico and the southeastern regions of the United States.
-It is a perennial plant in warmer climates, but it grows annually in areas where winter temperatures fall below freezing.
-The plant's genus name, Salvia, is derived from the Latin term "salvo," which means "be well" and refers to its medicinal properties.
+Scarlet sage is a wonderful plant from the mint family (Lamiaceae) that originally hails from Mexico and the southeastern United States.
+It's a perennial in warmer climates, but it happily grows as an annual in areas where winters are chilly.
+The genus name, Salvia, comes from the Latin word "salvo," which means "be well," highlighting its medicinal benefits.

-The bright red flowers grow to an inch long and are loosely arranged in whorls along the upright stem.
-They bloom continuously from early summer until the first frost and are attractive to hummingbirds and butterflies.
+The bright red flowers grow about an inch long and are beautifully arranged in whorls along the upright stem.
+They bloom continuously from early summer all the way to the first frost, attracting charming hummingbirds and butterflies to your garden.

 Height: 2’-3’